Do you consider yourself to be a strong, independent thinker ? Are you proud you can formulate your own thoughts and make decisions on your own ?

 Good practices and habits of an independent thinker

-With this anchor in place, good independent thinkers usually try to adopt quite a systematic, overall approach in their thinking – similar to but not fully like critical thinking.
-Examples of relevant tactics include: carefully defining the core problem or issue; possibly breaking the problem down into more specific issues/elements; seeking out information helpful to the issue; analysing and double-checking data; questioning and examining existing assumptions and accepted beliefs; challenging and testing arguments through logic (looking out for any reasoning errors – sometimes referred to as ‘fallacies’); and developing conclusions and proposals based on data and reasoning.
+Good independent thinkers always seek to adopt quite a careful, considered approach overall in their thinking – including elements of ‘critical thinking’.
+Examples of tactics include: carefully defining the core problem or issue; possibly breaking the problem down into more specific issues/elements; seeking out information helpful to the issue; analysing and double-checking data; questioning and examining existing assumptions and accepted beliefs; challenging and testing arguments through logic (looking out for any reasoning errors – sometimes referred to as ‘fallacies’); and developing conclusions and proposals based on data and reasoning.
 Of course, how many of these elements are applied and to what extent depends on factors like the complexity of the problem or situation, how much time is available, and how much data is easily available.

 But independent thinking calls for other thinking modes than just critical thinking.
 As there is never just one way to look at an issue or situation, a good independent thinker will try to adopt a ‘dragonfly-eye‘ of the world, which means being able and willing to view a situation through multiple lenses (angles).
 This multi-angled view usually calls for applying a range of thinking modes and tools (for example, holistic thinking, creative thinking, abstract thinking, strategic thinking) and seeking out the views and wider expertise of other individuals connected to the issue or situation (for example, customers, employees, suppliers).
 Often, the best way to gain a dragonfly eye view is to “anchor outside” rather than inside the problem i.e. consider the broader ‘eco-system’ view as a starting point.
 The benefit gained is to see beyond the usual or familiar patterns that our brains lead us to perceive, and so achieve a richer, more insightful assessment of the situation and/or a btter solution to the problem.

-Another crucial skill of a good independent thinker, of course, is making an effort to consciously think about and take deliberate action to try and mitigate against personal cognitive biases that can inevitably influence and ‘distort’ how a person views a situation or issue.
-Examples of common biases include ‘confirmation’ bias, risk/loss aversion, authority bias, and sunk-cost fallacy).
-A good leader will be sensitive to and think about biases in themselves as well as those apparent or possible in other people.
+Another crucial skill of a good independent thinker, of course, is making an effort to consciously think about and take deliberate action to try and mitigate against various personal cognitive biases and forms of ‘motivated reasoning‘ which can easily influence and ‘distort’ how a person views a situation or issue.
+Examples of common biases include ‘confirmation’ bias, risk/loss aversion, overconfidence, authority bias, and sunk-cost fallacy.
+Common examples of motivated reasoning (i.e. making judgments by following personal feelings rather than what factual evidence indicates) include an overwhelming concern to achieve a certain goal or desire and a concern to be seen to be fitting-in with the rest of a group.
+A good leader will be sensitive to and think about such potential cognitive distortions in both themselves and those apparent or possible in other people.

 Independent thinking in the boardroom